Castles

 Grosmont Castle

-These three castles are still in relatively good state of repair.
-Skenfrith castle, situated in the small village of Skenfrith is small, but well formed - the round corner towers and high walls are still intact, and together with the central keep, you need very little imagination to picture the castle in it's original state.
+Skenfrith castle, situated in the small village of Skenfrith is small, but well formed – the round corner towers and high walls are still intact, and together with the central keep, you need very little imagination to picture the castle in its original state.
+As with the other three Marches castles, its early history is unknown.
+The main keep and walls date from the 13th century when Hubert Burgh was overseeing building work here.

-Grosmont castle is in a similar condition, but is slightly larger and has a moat (although this is mostly dry).
 Whitecastle is apparently so called because the walls were originally coated in a lime wash that made the castle white and visible for some distance.
-It is the most complete of these three castles, and the largest - the moat is full and access is via the drawbridge.
+It is the most complete of these three castles, and the largest – the moat still contains water and access is via the drawbridge.
 There are some good views across the countryside from the top of the towers.

 Raglan Castle